KaffeDiem/kaffediem.github.io/_posts/2021-03-26-isometricTileRendering.md

 }
 ```

-Below example demonstrates three tiles of wood cutting trough the water as
-well.
-We see the number 3 in the table representing the third image in the
-spritesheet.
+Next up is to define some input that defines the map.
+Lets say that
+we want a map only containing water in the dimensions `3x3`.
+The input should
+then be a table containing the indexes of the tile which we want to draw.
+As
+water is the first tile, the table is filled with ones.

 ```lua
 waterAndWood = {